LoRaWAN Roaming on Helium

 Run helium-config-service-cli env init

-1. Fill in the relative path of the delegate key pair file for Keypair Location
+- Fill in the relative path of the delegate key pair file for

 Now, you are ready to generate your first route.
 Routes contain the necessary information for us to know how to route a packet — DevEUI+AppEUI (for routing join requests), DevAddr range (for routing uplinks), endpoint (so the network knows where to send the packet), etc.

-2. You can then see the empty route template.
-It should look like this, except that you should be seeing your NetID, assigned OUI, max_copies in there:
+- You can then see the empty route template.
+It should look like this, except that you should be seeing your NetID, assigned OUI, and max_copies value:

 Next, let's define the endpoint that you use for ingesting traffic.
 You can run: